kibs-tech/kibs-tech.github.io/services_posts/mobile-app-development.md

 ### Technical

-React Native frontend with NodeJS serverless backend hosted on Google Firebase.
-The data source is noSQL Firestore.
+React Native, React Base and Expo with serverless NodeJS backend hosted on Firebase.